bakkenbaeck/Teapot/README.md

 ### Error handling

-The struct `TeapotError` conforms to `Error` and handles the following cases:
+The struct `TeapotError` conforms to `LocalizedError` and handles the following cases:

 1. Invalid request path: The path provided contains characters or a format that can't be resolved by `URLComponents`.
 2. Invalid response status.
 Status is not between 200 and 299, and is therefore treated as an error by Teapot (not necessarily by your Application, however).